HSchoolboyEr/WhatThisFuncDo/tools/raw_data_prepare/README.md

 Boost in default use a generic source file dummy_demangler.cpp.
 If you know about this ABI dialect, please, write me: `dlmalloc_allocation_command_unsigned_int__unsigned_long__unsigned_long__unsigned_long__unsigned_long__void_`

 ### Step 3
-If you neen more files, use the `boost_tree_walker.sh` for recursive walking by library's folders.
+If you need more files, use the `boost_tree_walker.sh` for recursive walking by library's folders.

 *For this time* it use [boost](https://www.boost.org/) folders structure and only Linux *.o binary.
 But most Boost libraries are header-only: they consist entirely of header files containing templates and inline functions, and require no separately-compiled library binaries or special treatment when linking.

-Also it produce the file `hashedNames.txt` that contain real demangled function's name (where it possible) and their hashed names.
+Also, it produces the file `hashedNames.txt` that contain real demangled function's name (where it possible) and their hashed names.
 This file will use by `common_dataset_maker.py` in next step

 ### Step 4

-When all the data prepeare corresponding to the specified structure run `common_dataset_maker.py` to get one numpy file in folder `./data/`
+When all the data prepare corresponding to the specified structure run `common_dataset_maker.py` to get one numpy file in folder `./data/`

 ## ToDo